mythril-forge/homebrew-classes/docs/homebrew/classes/sorcerer/giant-soul.md

 #### Third Enlargement
 - Your size category increases by three
-- Your size octuples in all dimensions
+- Your size quadruples in all dimensions
 - Your mass & weight are multiplied by 512
 - Your weapons and equipment grow to match your new size
 - Your weapon attacks deal four times the damage dice and modifiers